ysamwang/cdcs/README.md

 This R package contains source code and replication files for the paper [Confidence Sets for Causal Orderings](https://arxiv.org/abs/2305.14506) by Wang, Kolar, and Drton.
 Specifically, the project seeks to quantify uncertainty for causal discovery tasks.
+The primary task is to create a confidence set for causal orderings—a total ordering of the variables in which ancestors precede descendants.
+This set can be post-processed to form a lower/upper envelope of ancestral relations and confidence intervals for causal effects which incorporate uncertainty about the causal structure.

 ## Installation